MingR-Ma/SymTrans/README.md

 ```
 python train.py
 ```
 Checkpoints and training logs, including validation results and loss values, are recorded in the`./Chekcpoint/` and './Log/' folder.
 You can use tensorboardx to moniter the training.
+Using the parameter `--learning_mode ` to select diffeomorphic or displacement registration (default `--learning_mode displacement`).